-A taxi driver estimates that it will take approximately 35 minutes to go from Halifax to the airport, by driving on the highway 102.
+A taxi driver estimates that it will take approximately 35 minutes to go from Halifax to the airport, by driving on highway 102.

-A Radio-Canada journalist estimated the crowd at a peaceful demonstration was between 25 000 and 30 000 people.
+A Radio-Canada journalist estimated the crowd participating in a climate march between 25 000 and 30 000 people.